Ōgi logo Ōgi

 Promoted Rook

-Promoted Rook movement
+Promoted Rook movements

 Promoted Rook